 Providing tools for healing in the Black community has always been the goal of my dedicated work.
 Originally, I thought that I would work exclusively in the field of Mental Wellness--alcohol and substance, depression, anxiety, trauma…

-It was not until I fully faced my own experiences with sexual trauma that I realized the need and importance of addressing sexual violence, health, and development with my people.
+It was not until I fully faced my own experiences with sexual trauma that I realized the need and importance of addressing sexual violence, health, and development.
 I knew all of the statistics concerning childhood sexual abuse and adult sexual violence.
 But as I gained the courage to share my stories with others, I had the opportunity to hear their own.
-Many of the Black women that I had known for years or that I was meeting had experienced the discomfort of an inappropriate touch, a kiss on the cheek that lasted one second too long, feeling that her voice was not loud enough to yell “STOP”, or knowing that she did not have the physical strength to push someone off of her.
+Many Black women that I knew, be it for months or years, had experienced the discomfort of an inappropriate touch, a kiss on the cheek that lasted one second too long, feeling that her voice was not loud enough to yell “STOP”, or knowing that she did not have the physical strength to push someone off of her.